International Telecommunications Union & The Internet Engineering Task Force.

-Digital Subscriber Lines (ADSL), Synchronous Digital Subscriber Lines (SDSL) and Virtual Private Networks (VPN) that have
+Lines (ADSL), Synchronous Digital Subscriber Lines (SDSL), 802.11 b/g/n wireless and 4G Mobile networks that have

-increased and/or secured bandwidth, whilst IP Multicasting has reduced network loading in conferences involving
+increased the available bandwidth, whilst IP Multicasting (routers permitting) has reduced network loading in

-To hold a multipoint conference over IP, H.323 systems require some form of Multipoint Conference Server (MCS).
+To hold a multipoint conference over a TCP/IP network, H.323 systems require a Multipoint Conference Server (MCS).

-This is also referred to as an H.323 Multipoint Control Unit (H.323 MCU), which is not the
+This is also referred to as an H.323 Multipoint Control Unit (H.323 MCU).
+This is not the same as an

 To hold a large scale multipoint conference over IP, participants must use a separate dedicated MCU connected to the IP